2025 Events

 RepCard_2016_Luke_02.1-768x497.jpeg

 Please remember that you only have only 12 months to complete your open water training. dives once you completed your classroom & pool work.
 Group training dives during the summer June 1st thru August 31st are $45.00/dive and $55.00/dive from September 1st thru May 31st.
 Please call us about one week before the desired dates.
 If these dates don't work you can schedule dives by appointment.
 Cost is $50/dive in the summer and $60/dive in the winter.
-All equipment needed for these dives is included in the cost.
+All equipment needed for these dives is included in the cost other then mask, snorkel & fins which are considered personal gear,.
 Four Dives are required for certification which we do two dives a day.
 First day all divers meet at Sunken Treasure Scuba Center.
 You can find our scheduled training dives by clicking here.

 Cressi-Sub USA Recalls Buoyancy Compensator Devices